So, you’ve been tasked with the challenge of organising your work’s corporate ski trip.

 Remember, it will be an impossible task to please everyone, so don’t try.
 But, if you have to sacrifice some high altitudes for more all-around entertainment or the VIP experience, so be it.

 Choose a resort that has equal opportunities for both skiers and snowboarders.
 You don’t want to aggravate the rivalry even more!
-And look for a resort that has a varied ski area to cater for different skiing abilities and preferences.
+And look for a resort that has a varied ski area to cater to different skiing abilities and preferences.

 If you’re really trying to impress an important client, heading to one of the more futuristic resorts can’t hurt!
 Why not seal the deal in one of the world’s most high-tech ski lifts?